 - An explanatory introduction to this issue and a set of older resources can be found lower down on this page.

-- Employment Minister Hajdu has been holding consultations in fall 2018 with MPs and stakeholders on changes to the Canada Summer Jobs program for 2019.
-The EFC has been encouraging supporters to contact their MP regarding the attestation and ask for changes.
+- Employment Minister Hajdu held consultations in fall 2018 with MPs and stakeholders on changes to the Canada Summer Jobs program for 2019.
+The EFC encouraged supporters to contact their MP regarding the attestation and ask for changes.
 See our sample letter to an MP (June 12, 2018) as either .docx or .pdf

 - Letter to Government Calling for Substantive Change to the CSJ Attestation, June 26, 2018